Frequently Asked Questions

 Helpful challenge tips and previous winners' videos are available to inspire your entry.
 Note: Entry criteria changes each year, so please read the guidelines carefully.

 To apply, students must create a profile in the 3M Young Scientist Challenge Application Portal with the help of a parent or guardian.
-Once a student's parent/guardian has completed the consent form and registration page the student will be able to submit a video file (MP4 format) by May 2, 2024 at 11:59pm ET.
+Once a student's parent/guardian has completed the consent form and registration page the student will be able to submit a video file (MP4 format).
 Before uploading your video, be sure it meets the following criteria:

 1. Your video only contains your original ideas and work.